evmts/tevm-monorepo/docs/tutorial/hello-world.md

 }
 ```

-## 2. Create an EVMts client
+## 2. Create an Evmts client

-The EVMts client is build on top of [viem](https://viem.sh/docs/clients/intro.html) clients and add the ability to execute scripts and simulate contracts clientside.
+The Evmts client is build on top of [viem](https://viem.sh/docs/clients/intro.html) clients and add the ability to execute scripts and simulate contracts clientside.

 ```typescript evmts.ts
 import { forkUrl, createPublicClient, optimism } from "@evmts/core";